 Throughout our history women have made valuable contributions during wartime both in the civilian and military realm.

-This feature is a resource based on the informational read-aloud text, “Amazing Whales!” by Sarah L. Thomson.
-This entry in her “I Can Read Book” series offers full-color photographs from the Wildlife Conservation Society and covers the habitat, characteristics, and behaviors of whales.
-It introduces this species to young naturalists in the primary grades K–1 grades, who are mastering reading skills.
+This feature is a guide to using informational read-aloud text, “Amazing Whales!” by Sarah L. Thomson.
+It introduces this species to young naturalists in the primary grades K–1, who are mastering reading skills.

 “Shakespeare Uncovered” is a six-part PBS series featuring celebrated actors and directors exploring the back stories behind his most famous plays.
 This guide helps teachers navigate the series website and offers ideas to integrate the series into a high school classroom setting.
 The guide links to full videos of each episode as well as lesson plans, play maps, character quiz and other educational resources.